awslabs/aws-sdk-python-signers/README.md

 ## AWS SDK Python Signers

+> [!IMPORTANT]
+> This repository is no longer maintained.
+The project has been moved to [Smithy Python](https://github.com/smithy-lang/smithy-python/tree/develop/packages/aws-sdk-signers) where you can find the latest releases of `aws-sdk-signers`.

 AWS SDK Python Signers provides stand-alone signing functionality.
 This enables users to create standardized request signatures (currently only SigV4) and apply them to common HTTP utilities like AIOHTTP, Curl, Postman, Requests and urllib3.